sleibrock/discord-bots/README.md

 make run
 ```

-# Bot Manager in Racket

-Racket as a standard installation, comes with the ability to create, manage and
-destroy threads very easily.
-So by this, I created a program which has the ability
-to launch multiple instances of Python programs and watch their threads.
-I call
-this the Gravekeeper program.

-If a Bot fails, from some unhandled exception, IO error, or whatever, Racket will
-check each thread every minute to see if the thread is running.
-If it isn't, it will
-re-initialize the program that crashed and respawn it in a new thread, and put it back
-into the thread pool.

-This was very easy to do in Racket, and doing it in Python would've been much much
-worse.
-The new Python `asyncio` library might be useful for creating a Python program to
-do this functionality, but I prefer it in Racket for the time being.

-The downside may be too much memory gets consumed by Racket since it's a high-level
-interpreted language.
-I might have to consider compiling it or using typed Racket to
-bring memory use down.
-The memory usage might get too high for certain smaller devices
-to handle, as this will be hosted on a Raspberry Pi device with only one gigabyte of
-RAM.

 # Creating a New Bot User

 Under Discord's API pages it allows you to create a new application using the API.